Karimbraham/GitJenDocKub/README.md

   - Jenkins user has access to Docker and Kubernetes CLIs.
 - **Docker**:
   - Installed and running.
-  - Access to a DockerHub account.
+  - Access to a DockerHub account with valid credentials.
 - **Kubernetes**:
   - A running Kubernetes cluster (e.g., Minikube, GKE, EKS, AKS).
   - `kubectl` configured to interact with the cluster.
 - **DockerHub**:
   - A DockerHub account for storing Docker images.
-  - Credentials stored in Jenkins as secrets.
+  - Credentials stored in Jenkins as a secret (`DOCKER_PASS`).
 - **Git Repository**:
   - Source code hosted in a version control system (e.g., GitHub).